ministryofjustice/opg-lpa/service-front/content/guidance/Decisions_How attorneys make decisions.md

 You can say how you’d like your attorneys to make a particular decision in the guidance section of your LPA.
 However, they don’t have to follow your guidance.

-See [Restrictions and guidance](/help/#topic-restrictions-and-guidance) for more information.
+See [Instructions and preferences](/help/#topic-restrictions-and-guidance) for more information.

 ## Jointly (attorneys agree every decision unanimously)